 Jessie, Dance Director, 42

 “I always loved dancing but when I was about 13 years old, I went on pointe and knew immediately I wanted a career in dance.
 At 14, I began assistant teaching and fell in love with it.
 By the time I was a senior in high school, I was teaching my own full load of classes on top of attending high school, taking my own dance classes, rehearsing and performing.
 My career path was the biggest reason I chose the college I did.
 They offered a "Dance Pedagogy" fine arts degree, which is literally a dance teaching degree.

 Professional dance opportunities are few and far between.
 Most students will not have professional careers in dance, but they will remember the life lessons they learned in dance class.
 They will remember how to achieve, how to be on time, how to be prepared, how to think quickly on their feet, how to be adaptable, how to be a leader and set a great example, how to problem solve, what it means to have a great work ethic, and how to be successful humans in this world.
 I feel a great responsibility to my part in raising these kids.
-I am so fuelled by my art and working with my students.
+I am so fueled by my art and working with my students.
 This is what I was meant to do.”

 Jessica, Veterinarian, 29

 “I get the impression that a lot of children want to be veterinarians at some point, so I always say that I’m just one of the ones that never changed my mind.
 I recently found this notebook in my parents’ attic entitled, “Interesting Animal Facts,” where I had compiled articles and pictures about various animals starting at about seven years old.
 I absolutely adored our pets and loved caring for them; at the time, I thought that was enough to equip me for the job… but I learned otherwise.